Garvit-developer/Taskly_Pro/readme.md

 # 📝 Taskly Pro – Your Smart Task Planner
+Hi!
+My name is Garvit Dani, I created Taskly Pro to help you manage, organize, and plan your daily tasks efficiently — making productivity simple, focused, and visually engaging.

 > A modern and responsive **Todo List & Task Planner App** built with **React (Vite)** and **Tailwind CSS**.
 > Manage your daily goals, organize by category and priority, set due dates, and track productivity — all with a clean, minimal interface.